 What is Jungian Psychotherapy?

 Jungian Psychotherapy is a form of advanced psychological therapy that utilises the theories of Swiss psychiatrist, Carl Jung.
-It is a talking therapy in which the client is encouraged to become more aware of ‘underlying’ or ‘unconscious’ psychological factors influencing their thoughts, feelings and behaviours.
+In this approach, the client is encouraged through talking therapy to become more aware of ‘underlying’ or ‘unconscious’ psychological factors influencing their thoughts, feelings and behaviours.

-Jung called one layer of these unconscious factors, ‘complexes’, of which the most obvious are the Mother and Father complexes.
-In the first phase of Jungian psychotherapy the client is helped to understand how their parental complexes may be hindering the development of their own individuality (or individuation).
+Jung called one layer of these unconscious factors ‘complexes’, with the Mother and Father complexes being the most obvious.
+In the first phase of Jungian psychotherapy, the psychotherapist helps the client understand how their parental complexes may be hindering the development of their own individuality (or individuation).

-Jung’s psychological theories are based primarily on dispositional factors in which our behavioural patterns are determined by inherited traits or ‘archetypes’.
-His theories therefore emphasise the role of both ‘nature’ as well as ‘nurture’ in the development of personality.
+Jung based his psychological theories primarily on dispositional factors, proposing that inherited traits or ‘archetypes’ determine our behavioural patterns.
+His theories, therefore, emphasise the role of both ‘nature’ as well as ‘nurture’ in personality development.

 Michael Peyton has had extensive post-graduate training in Jungian Psychotherapy at the Jung Institute in Zurich, Switzerland.
 Michael also has special interest in the work of James Hillman who is considered one of the most influential of the post-Jungians.